 What they get… doesn’t always measure up.

-88 percent of businesses say their DAM solutions aren’t being utilized the way they were intended to be used at the time of purchase.
+88% of businesses say their DAM solutions aren’t being utilized the way they were intended to be used at the time of purchase.
 That means just one in eight businesses is getting what they expected.
 Why?

 The biggest roadblock to DAM implementation is user adoption.
 91 percent of businesses say that user adoption of new systems is their greatest challenge in implementing new DAM solutions.

 Common wisdom holds that the reason for this is simple: people hate change.
-New DAM systems require workers to learn new systems and workflows, and many users are simply unwilling or unable to adapt to the necessary changes.
+New DAM systems require workers to learn new systems and content management workflows, and many users are simply unwilling or unable to adapt to the necessary changes.

 But far more common than employees who hate change are employees who hate feeling like the processes they’ve spent months or years finessing are being overhauled in favor of a new, untested system.
 Teams start to feel like the core of their mission is compromised by spending more time on systems of record at the expense of getting day-to-day work done.
 Resentment toward management builds when team members start to feel like changes are made primarily for the benefit of management, not to make their work easier.